Effective Date: November 15, 1999

 (7) Comply with the criteria in Chapter 5 of the NPR 1387.1, and with Federal nondiscrimination standards of conduct policies.

 This directive applies to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This language applies to JPL, other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+This language applies to Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center (FFRDC), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 42 U.S.C.
 2473 (a) (3) and 2473 (c) (1), Sections 203 (a) (3) and 203 (c) (1) of the National Aeronautics and Space Act of 1958, as amended.